brian-arnold/NgonorrhoeaeLinkageGenomics/GenerateMultispeciesAlleletable/README.md

 >NgonorrhoeaeFA1090_NmeningitidisAlpha14_progMauve.alignment

-This alignment was produced by aligning the N. gonorrhoeae FA1090 reference sequence with the N. meningitidis Alpha14 reference sequence.
+This progressiveMauve alignment was produced by aligning the N. gonorrhoeae FA1090 reference sequence with the N. meningitidis Alpha14 reference sequence.